a-einstein/PortableShop/README.md

 #### News
 * UWP has been added as a provisional client, besides Android.
 This currently only works as a debug build.
 * Release is now to GitHub with an automatic change summary.
-* Applied dependency injection.
-* Improved use of HttpClient.
-* Improved Flyout Menu.
-* Added storage and retrieval of the overview filter between sessions.
-* Added ability to switch between the two service types and store this in settings.
-* Added usage of Web API service as alternative to WCF.
-* Makes use of own certified domain for webservice.
-* Migrated to .Net Standard.

 #### Known issues
+* On UWP local language setting does not work out properly.
+* On neither platform any of the toolbar icons are displayed correctly.
+* Restoring the text filter does work, but does not visibly show in the entry field.
 * The application may crash at startup if the data service is not available, particularly in the error details message.
-* Restoring the text filter does work, but does not visibly show in the entry field.
-* The application icon is not correctly displayed on screen.

 #### Purpose
 * Explore various techniques based on C#, XAML and Xamarin Forms.